oshchyp/test-interview/README.md

 # Introducing

-The main aim of this test task is to create small API, with JWT authentication and fetching data from DB.
+The main aim of this test task is to create small API, with token authentication and fetching data from DB.

 All constants value writing below in `UPPER_CASE` you can find in .env file.